VirtualFlyBrain/VFB_2/specs/use_stories.md

 When she arrives at the site, she's not too sure how it works and so decides to type the gene name in the search box (wouldn't work in VFB1).
 The auto-suggest brings up a set of alleles and constructs and takes her to report pages for these, allowing her to browse details of the phenotypes.
 She finds she can click on any of the terms for anatomical structures or behavioral phenotypes to find reports of more alleles causing similar phenotypes.
 She also tries a search for nodulus - taking her to a report page with image data, descriptions and referecens and allowing her to search for phenotypes and expression.

-Critique of story - a naive fly user would start by searching for a gene in FlyBase.
+__Critique of story__ - a naive fly user would start by searching for a gene in FlyBase.

 __Ayako__

-Ayako is postdoc neurobiologist, trying to dissect the circuitry underlying a newly discovered ocellar sensory pathways.
-She wants to find new candidate neurons in the circuit and to find transgenes to drive expression in these and other neurons in the circuit...
+Ayako is a postdoc neurobiologist dissecting a circuit involved in ocellar sensory pathways.
+She has used available GAL4 drivers and live calcium imaging to measure the activity of component neurons following direct stimulation of the ocelli and following activation of occellar sensory neurons using TRPA.
+She wants to find more candidate neurons in the circuit and to find drivers to more precisely target both these neurons and known component.

-[The story has to outline
-      (a) How she will find records for known neurons in this pathway?
-          Query by name
-          Query by function?
-      (b) How she will find known and potential drivers for these neurons?
+- Aim - find out what is known about named neuron:
+   -  She searches using the name of a neuron, finds a description, some references, a list of neuropils innovated and a set of images {this is a best case scenario, need to map more single neuron images}
+      - Aim - find new drivers for this neuron.
+    	   - From the neuron term info, she directly searches for transgenes expressed in this neuron, but list only includes the set she is familiar with.
+	       - From the neuron term info, she searches for transgenes known to be expressed in the innervated neuropils. {But would she think to do this?}
+	       - Using the images found, she uses search by image (via N-Blast) to search for candidate transgenes that express in this neuron
-      (c) How she will find potential circuit partners]
+      - Aim - find potential circuit partners for this neuron
+         - Query for neurons with synaptic terminals in same neuropils - may turn up potential circuit partners  {Already doable, but would she think to?}
+         - Query for images of neurons in same each of these neuropils - may turn up potential circuit partners  {Already doable, but would she think to?}
+         - Using image
+              - Nblast for similar neurons { Loooking outside the cluster => partial simialrity, may find circuit partners of branches in the circuit }
+              - Search by image for potential curcuit partners based on arbor { Functionality not yet implemented }

 __Giorgio__